Hurence/logisland/logisland-documentation/developer/documentation/documentation.rst

 CapabilityDescription
 #####################

 This tag is used to describe the components.
-It should be in *.rst* format and too long.
+It should be in *.rst* format and not too long.
 For long text please use :ref:`components-annotations-extradetailfile`

 DynamicProperty
 ###############